ruitong23/auto-object-focus/README.md

 - Text inputs for the target class or ID and model weights.
 - Sliders controlling the detection confidence, smoothing factor, base tracking speed, and far/near speed ratio.
-- A mode selector to choose between 2D cursor movement and 3D relative-input output for games that lock the pointer.
+- A dropdown for selecting which monitor to capture and an optional debug overlay toggle that renders the detected bounding boxes.
 - Text boxes for assigning start and stop keyboard shortcuts (one or two keys separated by `+`).
 - Buttons to start/stop the controller and apply hotkey changes.
 Global shortcuts trigger the same actions even when the interface is not focused.